-These are the things that can get you into trouble (“I’ll eat just one” never works!), and thus belong in the “We don’t belong down there” category.
+These are the things that can get you into trouble (“I’ll eat just one” never works!), and thus belong in the “We don’t want to be in this aisle” category.

-How to know what foods are good for us
+How do know what foods are good for us?

 Learn to read a nutrition label

 Don’t let the name on the front fool you!
-Never let the words “healthy choice” or “natural” get in the way of you making a good decision again.
+Never let the words “healthy choice” or “natural” get in the way of you making a good decision.
 Make sure you don’t get scammed by labels.